Ensure Quality Public Schools.

 Reform Local Government.

 Montgomery County needs to provide a great public education, safe communities, and the transportation infrastructure to ensure families can spend their time together instead of stuck on congested roadways.
-The County does not need to be in the “innovation” business, the liquor business, or the cable media business.
+The County does not need to be in the liquor business or cable media business, for example.
 As your County Executive, my administration would embrace reforms and technological improvements to deliver services more economically and efficiently, and to better align spending with constituent priorities like schools, transportation and public safety.
 Together, we can improve our delivery of core services by reducing our involvement in unnecessary and ancillary enterprises.